-Full day's filming of your special day from £600.
+Full day wedding films of your special day from £700.

 Typical videos are 1 - 1.5 hours in length with audio of the vows and speeches, also with your choice of music.

-Plus a shorter on-line highlights video for friends and family to share like this one:
+Plus a shorter on-line highlights video for friends and family to share.
+See the Gallery page for examples.

 'Just wanted to say thank you very much for everything.
 You were one of the top highlights of our day and it was a pleasure to share our special day with you.
 The video is absolutely fantastic- thank you so very much for this.
 We really do appreciate it and watch it almost every day at the moment! …..
 We would certainly highly recommend you to anybody who is getting married or even having an event and may contact you in the future if we have any events of our own!
 Thank you so much for making our day so very special.'
 Best wishes, Clare and Ian

 'Hello Martin, Apologies for the delay in replying.
 Just wanted to say that you did a fantastic job at our wedding.
 The magic was fantastic for the children and the video was a fantastic bonus and the accompanying music choice was superb.
 I would highly recommend you without hesitation.'
 Best wishes Clare and Andrew

 'Dear Martin, Thank you very much for everything you did to help make our wedding so perfect.
 The video is beautiful, we are so happy with it.
 Our families and friends have enjoyed watching the highlights video too.
 Thank you also, for the magic you performed.
 We, and our guests were very pleased with it.
 Our little bridesmaid keeps asking how you did your tricks!
 We are very please with the service you provided, both the video and the magic.
 We would certainly recommend you in the future, and have already passed your name on to a friend getting married next year!
 With love, David and Victoria xxx